mccarthysean/mccarthysean.github.io/_posts/2021-10-20-gitlab-ci-test-runner-cached.md

 echo $REGISTRATION_TOKEN
 ```

 Now for a really long command to register and configure the runner with Gitlab.com.
 The following command sets the defaults for when your Gitlab runner starts up new Docker containers in which to run your CI/CD jobs.

-It's quite complicated, so here are the steps, one-by-one:
+What exactly happens after a new code commit is pushed to Gitlab?
+It's a bit complicated actually, so here are the steps, one-by-one:

 1. Code push to Gitlab repo triggers CI/CD pipeline of jobs
 1. Gitlab runner is constantly polling Gitlab.com for jobs, and finds one matching its tags